Celeste (singer)

+Celeste Epiphany Waite (born 5 May 1994), known by the mononym Celeste, is an English singer and songwriter.
+She began her career in 2014 providing vocals for electronic producers such as Avicii, Tieks and Real Lies, while also self-publishing music onto SoundCloud on the side.
+She made her solo debut via Lily Allen's vanity label Bank Holiday Records with the EP The Milk & the Honey (2017), and then released her second EP Lately (2019) after signing with Polydor Records in 2018.

-Celeste Epiphany Waite (born 5 May 1994) is an American-British singer and songwriter.
-In 2019, she became the sixth artist to top the BBC's annual Sound of... poll and win the Rising Star Award at the Brit Awards in the same year.
-Her debut album Not Your Muse was released in 2021 and debuted at No. 1 on the UK Albums Chart.
+In 2019, Celeste topped the BBC's annual Sound of... poll and won the Rising Star Award at the Brit Awards.
+Her debut album Not Your Muse was released in 2021 and debuted atop the UK Albums Chart.
 It earned her nominations for Album of the Year, Best Female Solo Artist and Best New Artist at the 2021 Brit Awards, as well as the 2021 Mercury Prize.
-In the same year, Celeste was also nominated for the Academy Award for Best Original Song for co-writing "Hear My Voice" from the film The Trial of the Chicago 7 (2020).
+In the same year, Celeste was also nominated for the Academy Award for Best Original Song for co-writing her song "Hear My Voice" from the film The Trial of the Chicago 7 (2020).

-Celeste began her career in 2014 providing vocals for electronic producers such as Avicii, Tieks and Real Lies, while also self-publishing content onto SoundCloud on the side.
-She made her solo debut via Lily Allen's vanity label Bank Holiday Records with the EP The Milk & the Honey (2017).
-After signing with Polydor Records in 2018, she released her second EP Lately (2019).